fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 ## Introduction

-The `stdlib_sparse` module provides several derived types defining known sparse matrix data structures.
-It also provides basic sparse kernels such as sparse matrix vector and conversion between matrix types.
+The `stdlib_sparse` module provides derived types for standard sparse matrix data structures.
+It also provides math kernels such as sparse matrix-vector product and conversion between matrix types.

 ## Derived types provided